 You do not have to complete 8 to 12 years of medical studies to build your career in the healthcare sector.
 The entry level jobs are the best option for candidates who want to launch their careers quickly.
 Many of these jobs only require training that can be completed in 1 to 5 months.

 Once you have completed the course, you can apply for certification and start searching for a job.
-That means you can leave the unsatisfactory job you are currently holding, join a CNA training program, and find a more rewarding job in fewer than 6 months.
+That means you can leave the unsatisfactory job you are currently holding, join your local CNA classes, and find a more rewarding job in fewer than 6 months.

 Why should you opt to be a nursing or medical assistant?